 What are Team Productivity Tools?

-- Streamlining workflows by automating repetitive tasks and centralizing information
+- Cut busywork by automating repetitive tasks and keeping everything in one place

 Top 20 Tools to Boost Team Productivity